antoinedelia/cloud-optimist/cloud/content/en/posts/2025/how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute/index.md

 # The Global Vision

 After reviewing what could go wrong, it is now important to think of a solution that could address all of these, while following the company's best practices, and using the tools at our disposal.

-Mention that we wanted to have preferably one common pipeline, and something so easy to setup, people would just do it instantly.

 ## Formatting